alessandro-zomparelli/tissue-wiki/Tissue-Tools.md

 Generate a Tessellated object adapting the Component object to the faces of the Base object.

 [Tessellate](https://github.com/alessandro-zomparelli/tissue/wiki/Tessellate)

+### Dual Mesh
+Automatically generates a special component used for Tessellate the active object.
+The generated object is a polygonal mesh derived by specific subdivision strategies.

 ### Refresh
 Update the active Tessellated object, reloading the changes to both Base object and Component object.
 ### Rotate Faces